« Memories of Garner and Concan State Parks | Main | Pampered Pooches and Coddled Cats »

 • Kaleidoscope Stars, 1959

 We all have memories of various plays and programs participated in or attended during our high school days.
 Here are some photos from the Plainsman produced Kaleidoscope Program to embellish those memories.
 (Click on album title to open.
 Once inside the album, click on individual thumbnails to view larger images.)
-Please send any related photos that you have to add to this collection.
-(Directions for submitting photos can be found in the Photo Album thread in the main body of this blog.)
+Please send any related photos that you have to add to this collection. [email protected]

 Milby Drama Department Productions